JudicialCouncilOfCalifornia/trialcourt/docs/feature-config-management.md

         - All
       - Key:
         - All
+    - Write the new feature config which will update `jcc_tc2_all_immutable_config/config/install/`.
+      - A hook in the Module adds any config in the above directory to the ignore list so it's fully handled by Features and not Drupal core.
   - Add any newly enabled modules to the module list in `jcc_components_profile.info.yml` so they're enabled for new sites.
-  - `scripts/fleet config-sync` this runs the following on ALL sites.
   - Watch for errors and troubleshoot as needed.
-    - `drush cr` cuz drupal
-    - `drush updb` to run any update hooks needed to enable modules, delete
-    - `drush fra` feature import on all enabled feature modules in bundle jcc_tc2 on all sites. (all immutable config is the only one)
-    - `drush cex` export new config changes added by the feature import so each site config is up to date.
-  - `scripts/fleet reset local -y` reset the fleet again.
-It should show no updates, nothing to import.
-  - Watch for issues and troubleshoot as needed.
+    - Run `scripts/sync_config_ignore.sh` this runs the following:
+      - Add files from `jcc_tc2_all_immutable_config/config/install/` to `config/config-inyo/.gitignore` because Drupal still exports them, even though it ignores them on import.
+      - Copy Inyo's .gitignore to all other config directories that have a `core.extension.yml` that enables `jcc_tc2_all_immutable_config`.
+In other words, only the sites that use this universal config.
-  - Visually verify all the new config files.
+  - Visually verify all the new config files in `jcc_tc2_allimmutable_config/config/install` match what you expect from the config changes in the feature or release branch.
   - I do this by doing git add on the profile which shows me which config I'm looking for.
-  - Then scanning through the long list of files for that "pattern" of files.
   - It's probably a good idea to write tests to test the new feature as well as a small suite of tests that run on every deploy to watch key pages/user flows for breakage. @see [Automated Testing](./automated-testing.md)
   - If it looks good, commit and push to github and PR to `develop`.
   - Make sure it deploys right to develop and QA test some other sites to make sure things work the way you expect.
-  - If it looks good on `develop`, PR/merge the _**FEATURE**_ branch to `stage`
+  - If it looks good on `develop`, PR/merge the _**FEATURE or RELEASE**_ branch to `stage`
   - update the ticket with notes for how to test so other stakeholders can review and approve for production.
   - If it's approved for production, plan your deployment to production.
     - hotfix style: the feature can be pr/merged to master directly on it's own